Lymph nodes Swelling Treatment

 However, in rare cases, the lesions may appear without remission for as long as 2 or 3 months.
 In these cases the patient has reported the lesions are constantly present but have shifted location during the disease.
 Necrotic tissue and uncharacteristic ulceration are usually present in these cases.
 Instead of forming on the oral mucosa, the lesions characteristically occur on the attached gingiva.

-Most of recurrent aphthous ulcers resolve in 8 to 14 days without treatment.
+Most of the recurrent aphthous ulcers resolve in 8 to 14 days without treatment.

 - Oracort ointment

 - Oral and topical analgesics are administered if necessary.

 - Oral steroids may be needed for severe cases.